After a spinal cord injury, individuals may be prescribed baclofen to manage involuntary muscle contractions called spasticity.

 Low GABA activity is associated with epilepsy, spasticity, anxiety, stress, and pain.
 By increasing GABA activity, baclofen inhibits excitatory activity at the spinal reflexes.
-As a result, it can temporarily relieve high muscle tone and pain, which are common secondary complications of SCI.
+As a result, it can temporarily relieve spasticity and pain, which are common secondary complications of SCI.

-This helps increase one’s range of motion, which makes it easier for individuals to complete daily tasks on their own.
-By using baclofen to effectively reduce the severity and frequency of spasticity after spinal cord injury, individuals can significantly improve theiir quality of life.
+This helps increase one’s range of motion, which makes it easier for individuals to complete daily tasks with more independence.
+By using baclofen to effectively reduce the severity and frequency of spasticity after spinal cord injury, individuals can significantly improve their quality of life.

 Now that you understand how baclofen affects the body, let’s discuss how it can be administered.

 Baclofen can be taken orally or pumped directly into the spinal fluid.
 Depending on the severity of one’s spasticity, different administration methods may be ideal.